Saratoga Square Park

 Prior to its acquisition as a park, this site, bounded by Saratoga and Howard Avenues and Halsey and Macon Streets, was the property of James C. Brower and his wife.
 It played host to visiting circuses until the City of Brooklyn purchased it in 1896 for $121,975.
 The park was soon graded and planted, and workers laid new paths and enclosed the area with an iron picket fence.
 A brick and wood frame shelter was erected in the park in 1903.

 Standing in the center of the park is a bronze and pink granite memorial to the people of the neighborhood who gave their lives in World War I. The sculptor, J.S.
 Novelli, designed the bronze figure representing Columbia, a traditional American symbol of liberty whose origins date to the Revolutionary War.
 Columbia holds a frond of victory in her right hand and rests her left hand on a shield.
-When the monument was dedicated in 1921, it had two plaques bearing the names of fifty-three fallen soldiers from the neighborhood.
-Unfortunately, the plaques were stolen in 1974, but the shield still remains, reading, “E Pluribus Unum.
-In memory of the Heroic Dead by Residents of Districts 31-32 of City of New York.
-MCMXXI .”
+Originally dedicated in 1921, the monument had two honor rolls bearing the names of 106 fallen soldiers from the neighborhood.
+Unfortunately, the plaques were stolen in 1974 and the bronze figure was vandalized in 2000.

 Directions to Saratoga Park